istio/istio.io/content/docs/tasks/telemetry/kiali/index.md

 $ kubectl apply -f $HOME/istio.yaml
 {{< /text >}}

-Once Istio and Kiali are installed, you should then deploy an application such as the [Bookinfo](/docs/examples/bookinfo/) sample application.
+Once Istio and Kiali are installed, deploy the [Bookinfo](/docs/examples/bookinfo/) sample application.

 > {{< idea_icon >}} The above installation instructions assume you have `helm`
 and want to use it to install Kiali.
 Alternatively, you can install Kiali by